laidlaw42/gis-datasets/README.md

 - [Bureau of Meteorology (BOM)](http://www.bom.gov.au/climate/data-services/) — weather, climate, and oceans data.
 - [CorStruth](http://www.corstruth.com.au/) — hylogger Core Log Data
 - [Data NSW](https://data.nsw.gov.au/) — Central repository for connecting to NSW data of all types.
-- [Elevation and Depth — Foundation Spatial Data (ELVIS)](https://elevation.fsdf.org.au/) — here you can download point cloud and elevation datasets sourced from jurisdictions.
+- [Elevation and Depth — Foundation Spatial Data (ELVIS)](https://elevation.fsdf.org.au/) — here you can download point cloud and elevation (DEM) datasets sourced from jurisdictions by the Intergovernmental Committee on Surveying and Mapping (ICSM).
 - [Intergovernmental Committee on Surveying and Mapping (ICSM)](http://icsm.gov.au/) — they do a lot, and have lots of information about data.
+- [Mecone Moasic](https://mecone.com.au/mosaic/) —  an online interactive mapping tool with street and satellite maps, cadastre data, planning controls, Greater Sydney strategic planning info, and much more.
+Provides basic info in NSW, VIC, QLD, and WA, with more to come.
 - [MinEx CRC](https://minexcrc.com.au/) — information about the nationwide MinEx CRC project.